 The first wave of products has been produced and is ready to hit the online store, a press release indicated.

-MakieLab Chief Technology Officer Matthew Wiggins said that the company’s unique doll-making process, which is done through 3-D printing and without mass production, allows Makies to be create more inclusive toys.
+MakieLab Chief Technology Officer Matthew Wiggins said that the company’s unique doll-making process, which is done through 3-D printing and without mass production, allows Makies to create more inclusive toys.

 “It’s fantastic that our supercharged design and manufacturing process means we can respond to a need that’s not met by traditional toy companies,” he said in a statement.